To be considered for the Boettcher Scholarship, you must meet these minimum requirements:

 Once you apply, the Boettcher Foundation Scholarship selection committee judges each student on:

+Colorado high school seniors who meet our eligibility requirements are invited to apply directly through our website.
+The scholarship application process is rigorous and time-intensive, so we encourage you talk to your high school counselor to determine whether you are a competitive candidate.
 If you are a high school senior, or a sophomore or junior considering applying in a future year, and you’d like to see if the Boettcher Scholarship might be a good fit for you, take one of our competitiveness quizzes:

 If you make an early decision commitment to an out-of-state institution, you won’t be eligible for a Boettcher Scholarship.
 Therefore, we strongly encourage you to leave your options open and apply to colleges during the spring admissions timeframe.